confluentinc/examples/README.md

 # Demo list

-There are multiple demos in this repo that showcase Kafka stream processing on the Confluent Platform.
+This is a curated list of demos that showcase Apache Kafka® stream processing on the Confluent Platform.
 Some demos run on local Confluent Platform installs (download [Confluent Platform](https://www.confluent.io/download/)) and others run on Docker (install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)).

 ## Where to start